MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/alz-terraform-module.md

 # Use Terraform to build enterprise-scale landing zones

-The [Azure landing zones terraform accelerator][caf-enterprise-scale] module provides an rapid implementation of the recommended platform resources you need to manage [Azure landing zones][msdocs-alz-architecture] at scale using Terraform.
+The [Azure landing zones terraform module][caf-enterprise-scale] module provides an rapid implementation of the recommended platform resources you need to manage [Azure landing zones][msdocs-alz-architecture] at scale using Terraform.

 > [!NOTE]
 > This article describes one of two ways to implement landing zones on Azure using terraform.